gideonbot/Gideon/README.md

 * `Gideon, show me the future! - Displays the first paragraph of the 2024 CCC article including a picture of the full article`

+* `Gideon, plot a course!' - Takes you on a ride on the Waverider to random location at a random time`

 * `!github - Displays Github repository info`

 * `!donate - Displays donation info`